SAN DIEGO WEATHER, CLIMATE & WEATHER FORECAST

 The San Diego weather story

-More detailed reports on the weather in San Diego.
+Detailed reports on the weather in San Diego.

-San Diego's climate is really several microclimates
+San Diego's climate is really four microclimate zones

-San Diego weather statistics
+San Diego weather averages

 Statistic Jan Feb Mar Apr May Jun Jul Aug Sep Oct Nov Dec Ave.